flowscripter/docs/design/cli-usage-walkthrough.md

 To build a plugin you will need `npm` installed.

-When you scaffold a new project it will include a `package.json` file and suitable build scripts to build the Javascript plugin for usage in the NodeJS and browser runtimes.
-It will also support building native code as a WASM module.
+When you scaffold a new project it will include a `package.json` file and suitable build scripts to build the Javascript plugin for usage in the NodeJS runtime.

 If you configure `npm` (using `prefix`) and the Flowscripter `settings.toml` file to use the same modules prefix, you can use `npm` to manage 3rd party packages you wish to import within your plugin.